Large public event

 The organiser of any large public event has the prime responsibility for safety and security.
 When organising a large public event you must consider the following:

 - Having appropriately qualified and competent Health and Safety personnel experienced in the specific nature of the event to co-ordinate the management of Health and Safety.
-For further guidance Reference can be made to the Occupational Safety and Health Consultants Register.

 - Detailed risk assessment of the event site in conjunction with the landowner to identify all site hazards